-Students with a talent for music, drama and dance can tread the boards in a school production by the Arts staff, or be a part of the school concert band or choir.
-Those students with a love for the outdoors and adventure can experience army life through the Combined Cadet Force.
+Students with a talent for music, drama and dance can tread the boards in a school production or be a part of the school concert band or choir.
+Those students with a love for the outdoors and adventure can experience Army, RAF or Police life through the Combined Cadet Force.
 Students are encouraged to take up the Duke of Edinburgh Award at Bronze, Silver and Gold levels, completing expeditions in the Peak District, Yorkshire Dales and the Snowdon National Park.
 The sports department offer a variety of activities that cater for those who want competitive team sports to those who want to participate in leisure and social activities.

 If you have any other questions about the Academy Co-curriculum, please do not hesitate to contact, Mr McCloskey - firstname.lastname@example.org.